Doctor of Philosophy (Ph.D.)

 Biomedical Engineering Degree Requirements

 A minimum of 82.0 credit hours and a minimum overall GPA of 3.0 are required for the Ph.D. degree in Biomedical Engineering.
 Undergraduate courses, general education courses, and prerequisites for graduate courses cannot be counted toward this total.
-For students with a master's degree, course credit allowed for transfer will be decided on a case-by-case basis by the Biomedical Engineering COGS.
+For students with a master's degree, course credit allowed for transfer will be decided on a case-by-case basis by the Biomedical Engineering Committee on Graduate Studies (COGS).
 If recommended by the COGS, the request will then be submitted to the Dean of the Graduate School for approval.
 In addition, all doctoral candidates must register for the Dissertation course (BME 7099) for at least two semesters in order to graduate; only one of the terms may be a summer session.
 The student is required to demonstrate intellectual command of the subject area of the graduate program and capability to carry out independent and original investigation in the area.
 The student must successfully defend a dissertation and be recommended by their program COGS for approval of their degree to the Dean of the Graduate School of Biomedical Sciences.

 Biomedical Engineering Plan of Study